 6705 9410 | hometeamns.sg/tampines/laserquest

-This is a good sport for unleashing your inner child – think running around, hiding and shooting each other with paint to win – and great fun with friends.
+This is a good sport for anyone looking to unleash their inner child – think running around, hiding and shooting each other with paint to win – and great fun with friends.
 You can also put your accuracy skills to the test when you play at Red Dynasty Paintball Park.

 Red Dynasty Paintball Park

-For more useful tips, head to our living in Singapore section.
+For more useful tips and things to do in Singapore for teenagers, head to our Living in Singapore section.